haskellfoundation/tech-proposals/proposals/CHARTER.md

 Any change to this charter requires a 66% majority vote from the HFTT, with two exceptions:

-* The HFTT may change its method of document storage, but not repository.
+* The HFTT may change its method of document storage at will.
 * The HFTT may make changes to its membership according to the rules set out in the *Membership Rules* section above.